StephanieML/HMT-SCS-2018/docs/md.md

 ## What is markdown

 - plain text format
-- simple to write, just like an email
+- just like writing an email
 - simple, clean, no fancy styling

 ## How are we using it